The Bode and Cigar galaxies (M81 & M82)

 A pair of galaxies almost 12 million light-years from Earth.
 Bode (right) is a spiral, and its gravity is causing high rates of star formation in the irregularly-shaped Cigar (left).
 Their official names are M81 and M82.

-This latest attempt is part of my review for the Optolong L-Quad Enhance filter.
+I took this image for my review for the Optolong L-Quad Enhance filter.
 It’s only 6 hours 24 minutes of data, taken in a single night, but isn’t too bad!

 Imaging details